oracle/graal/docs/reference-manual/native-image/ReachabilityMetadata.md

 However, Java has support for loading new classes at runtime.
 To emulate class loading, the [agent](AutomaticMetadataCollection.md) can trace dynamically loaded classes and save their bytecode for later use by the `native-image` builder.
-At runtime, if there is an attempt to load a class with the same name and bytecodes as one of the classes encountered during tracing, the predefined class will be supplied to the application.
+At runtime, if there is an attempt to load a class with the same name and bytecode as one of the classes encountered during tracing, the predefined class will be supplied to the application.

 > Note: Predefined classes metadata is not meant to be manually written.